-Traffic in Tajikistan
+Traffic and roads in Tajikistan

 Traffic is sparse outside of the cities, and the bad road conditions make that often trucks and cars don’t drive too fast.
 It does get very dusty at times, and there is always a chance for drunk drivers, which you sadly cannot arm yourself against.